HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/configure_dam_indexing.md

 ## Adding OpenSearch Middleware Configurations to Enable DAM Indexing

-Go to the `values.yaml` file and refer to the following Helm values to add configurations of OpenSearch middleware:
+Go to the `values.yaml` file and refer to the following sample Helm values to add configurations of OpenSearch middleware:

 ```yaml
 configuration: